 We also recommend that you visit some unmissable places representative of French gastronomy and its culture and where you can taste good products:

-• Les Halles Bocuse in Lyon is a hall housing food and regional products shops, greengrocers, caterers and bar-restaurants.
+- Les Halles Bocuse in Lyon houses food and regional products shops, greengrocers, caterers and bar-restaurants.

-• The Grand Buffet restaurant in Narbonne is a central kitchen and rotisserie for an all-you-can-eat buffet in an elegant wood-paneled room with a garden.
+- The Grand Buffet restaurant in Narbonne is a central kitchen and rotisserie for an all-you-can-eat buffet in an elegant wood-panelled room with a garden.

-• The olive market and the Cours Saleya market in Nice: this market offers fruit, vegetables and local products from the Nice hinterland.
+- The Olive and Cours Saleya markets in Nice offer fruit, vegetables, and local products from the Nice hinterland.

-• The lez market in Montpellier is a creative hotspot bringing together shops, second-hand shops, farmers’ markets, restaurants, Food trucks, startups, activities and events, exhibitions.
+- The lez market in Montpellier is a creative hotspot bringing together shops, second-hand shops, farmers’ markets, restaurants, Food trucks, startups, activities and events, and exhibitions.
 A compendium of creative initiatives that invite a new art of living: responsible, local, innovative and contemporary.